Dig into the pros and cons of cold climate heat pumps vs. traditional furnaces in this easy-to-understand guide.

 No, most houses don’t need a furnace with a heat pump.
 A heat pump can provide all the heating and cooling for your home by itself.
 (If you live in a very, very cold climate, we might recommend supplementing your heat pump with another form of heating.)

 No!
 Quite the opposite.
 Heat pumps are very quiet—you probably won’t even notice them running.

 Can a heat pump replace a furnace?

 Yes, heat pumps can replace furnaces (and air conditioners)!
 In fact, they’re often used as an all-in-one HVAC solution because they provide heating, cooling, air filtering, and dehumidification for your home.

 Ready to upgrade?
 (And for no, or very little, upfront cost?)
-Take our quick quiz to see if you qualify.
+Take our quick questionnaire to see if you qualify.